MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise-manage-sap.md

 ms.topic="article"
 ms.tgt_pltfrm="na"
 ms.workload="powerbi"
-ms.date="12/01/2015"
+ms.date="12/14/2015"
 ms.author="asaxton"/>
-# Manage your enterprise data source - SQL Server
+# Manage your enterprise data source - SAP HANA

 Once you have installed the Power BI Gateway - Enterprise (Preview), you will need to add data sources that can be used with the gateway.
 This article will look at how to work with gateways and data sources.